mrvol/uni_paginator/README.md

 ```

-USE FOR QUERYSET AND SPHIX SEARCH
+SO YOU CAN USE IT FOR QUERYSET AND SPHINX SEARCH
 ==================

 In template write: